 Every time it storms and it’s fierce, she remembers the anxiety and fear from the October tornado that blew through her hometown.
 A friend’s house was demolished by that tornado and the family was in the house at the time.
-They survived, but the oldest child, who was 5, crushed her leg on their way to the basement.
+They survived, but the oldest child, who was five, crushed her leg on their way to the basement.
 The tornado had also thrown an F-150 across the cornfield and she could see it as they examined the house, on its side, crushed in several spots.
 It could have been her house or her dad’s blue Ford.
 The fear they must have felt and the gratitude because it could have been so much worse.

-She goes inside then; if she sits on the patio for much longer, she’ll be caught in the storm.
+She goes inside; if she sits on the patio for much longer she’ll be caught in the storm.
 The fire is going out again and the rain will distinguish it.

 She checks on the children.
 Her daughter had moved to their bed, because she is afraid of the thunder and lightning and her youngest son is sleeping in her oldest son’s room, because they are both afraid as well.
 So sweet.
 She gives them each a silent kiss.

 She thinks how possible it is that something can shift, and she needs to be ready.
 She goes through her usual plan in her mind.
-If there is a tornado or the winds are blowing so much it is a danger to be near windows, she would run and sweep up her two younger ones while yelling to Thomas to go downstairs immediately.
-She figures that in that moment, her adrenaline will allow her to carry her two youngest to the basement quickly and swiftly.
+If there is a tornado or the winds are blowing so much it is a danger to be near windows, she would run and sweep up her two younger ones, while yelling to Thomas to go downstairs.
+She figures that in that moment, her adrenaline would allow her to carry her two youngest to the basement.
 She also knows she’d be able to scale the wall and the catwalk and carry her oldest son to the basement in record time, if necessary.
 She figures her super Mom abilities will kick in.
 That is her plan.

 She goes out onto the porch because the worst is yet to come.
 As she sits on the porch in the old white rocking chair her aunt had given her the rain starts to come down quick, fluid, and heavy.
 The lightning is bright and vivid, and the thunder is loud and booming.
 The wind is blowing hard.
 The porch is wide and long, so she is protected from the storm except for the rain that blows in, which she likes; it feels cool and refreshing.
 She feels the humidity start to lift.
 She loves this part as the storm passes and the crisp air comes rushing in.

-“Did the rain stop, is the storm over?”
-Her husband asks as he peeks his head out the front door.
+“Did the rain stop?
+Is the storm over?” her husband asks as he peeks his head out the front door.

 “Yeah, I think so,” she says and leans forward; she can’t tell if the water coming down from the house means it is still raining or if it is just coming off the trees and rushing out of the gutters at this point.
-Confirmed, the storm has moved on and the rain has stopped.
 “Yes, yes, it’s over,” she says, sits back and lets out the breath she hadn’t realized she was holding.

 He walks out the door, slams it, pops off the deck and jumps onto the four-wheeler, then turns the key, revs the engine, and takes off into the night.
 She laughs to herself.
 Who knew what he was doing or what he had to run out to ‘take care’ of.